DEPhantom/Custom_Encoder/README.md

 ## Configuration

 There is a configuration file "config/config.yaml", where one can edit both the training and test options.
 The configuration is divided into the following four sections:
-1. 資料集相關:
+1. Dataset Options:

 | Option Name | Type     | Allowed Values |     Default    | Description                          |
 |-------------|----------|----------------|----------------|--------------------------------------|